 Tebow, God’s Favorite Quarterback:

-I hang out and socialize with an inordinate amount of Christians, it’s something I’m open to and greatly enjoy – but rather recently it seems that the most common topic among many of them is now none other than Tim Tebow, the quarterback (he throws the football) for the Denver Broncos (a team in the NFL).
+I hang out and socialize with an inordinate amount of Christians, it’s something I’m open to and greatly enjoy.
+I even like to discuss with them what they have on their faith planner and like to share mine with them too.
+But rather recently it seems that the most common topic among many of them is now none other than Tim Tebow, the quarterback (he throws the football) for the Denver Broncos (a team in the NFL).
 Tebow’s iconographic rise to Christian stardom seems to be the result of his willingness to make public expressions of his faith.

 From a Superbowl commercial in 2010 with a decidedly pro-life message (and sponsored by Focus on the Family) ,to the now trademark Tebowing that seems to be a new spontaneous fad among all sorts of Christians, and frequent mention of his faith during interviews you cannot avoid the fact that Tim Tebow is a Christian and proud of it.
 Christians seem to have been desperate for a well known sports star to call their own and they’ve found one in this Heisman winner and are quick to defend any ill words directed his way.